Harpsichord: History

 The harpsichord was most likely invented in the late 14th century.
 The earliest instruments were quite small and sounded at relatively high pitch.
 By the 16th century, harpsichord makers in Italy had evolved a design that survived well into later centuries: lightweight instruments with thin case walls and low tension brass strings arranged in two choirs with a single manual.
 A different approach was taken in the Southern Netherlands starting in the late 16th century, notably by the Ruckers family.
 Their harpsichords used a heavier construction and produced a more powerful and distinctive tone with higher tension steel treble stringing.
 These included the first harpsichords with two keyboards, used for transposition.

 The Flemish instruments served as the model for 18th-century harpsichord construction in other nations.
 In France, the double keyboards were adapted to control different choirs of strings, making a more musically flexible instrument (so-called 'expressive doubles').
 Instruments from the peak of the French tradition, by makers such as the Blanchet family and Pascal Taskin, are among the most widely admired of all harpsichords, and are frequently used as models for the construction of modern instruments.
 In England, the Kirkman and Shudi firms produced sophisticated harpsichords of great power and sonority.
-German builders such as Hieronymus Albrecht Hass extended the sound repertoire of the instrument by adding sixteen-foot and two-foot choirs; these instruments have recently served as models for modern builders.
+German builders such as Hieronymus Albrecht Hass extended the sound repertoire of the instrument by adding sixteen-foot and two-foot choirs; instruments by the German builder Michael Mietke have recently served as models for modern builders.

-Around the year 1700 the first fortepiano was built by Bartolomeo Cristofori.
-The early fortepiano uses percussion, the strings being struck with leathered paper hammers instead of being plucked.
-Unlike the harpsichord, the fortepiano is capable of changes in dynamic volume, giving it its name.
-By the late 18th century the harpsichord was supplanted by the piano and almost disappeared from view for most of the 19th century: an exception was its continued use in opera for accompanying recitative, but the piano sometimes displaced it even there.
+Around the year 1700 the first piano was built by Bartolomeo Cristofori.
+In the piano, the strings are not plucked but rather are struck with hammers, which makes it possible for the player to control the volume of each note (in a harpsichord, a note sounds equally loud no matter how hard the key is pressed).
+With time and changes in compositional style, the expressive nuances made possible by the piano came to be increasingly valued, and by the late 18th century the piano (often called the fortepiano at that time) had largely supplanted the harpsichord.
+The harpsichord, now considered obsolete, almost disappeared from view for most of the 19th century.
+An exception was its continued use in opera for accompanying recitative, but the piano sometimes displaced it even there.

 Twentieth-century efforts to revive the harpsichord began with instruments that used piano technology, with heavy strings and metal frames.
 Starting in the middle of the 20th century, ideas about harpsichord making underwent a major change, when builders such as Frank Hubbard, William Dowd, and Martin Skowroneck sought to re-establish the building traditions of the Baroque period.
 Harpsichords of this type of historically informed building practice dominate the current scene.